OlyErofeeva/OlyErofeeva/README.md

 Passionate about building awesome user interfaces

 ---
-:art: I’m currently working on a portfolio for my vector illustrations.
-It used to be my hobby a while ago, and I have some cool works to show :)
+:woman_farmer: I'm currently working for [Agro.Club](https://agro.club/)

 :seedling: I'm interested in learning TypeScript, Jest & Redux

 :woman_office_worker: I have 3,5 years of experience in IT as a System Analyst & Technical Writer

-:dancers: I enjoy working in a team and sharing my knowledge with others.
-I'd love to collaborate on any ReactJS project!
+:dancers: I enjoy working in a team and sharing my knowledge with others

 :mailbox: How to reach me:
   - olly.erofeeva@gmail.com